 You have to live in a small town to know the joy of having a direct flight from your city.
 We waste a day on either side for an international flight.
 For me it is a tiring exercise to sit at the airports or airport lounges – there is nothing much you can do.
 Your body is screaming for some rest.

-Hubs of Air Arabia
+Hubs of the Airline

 Sharjah is, of course, the master hub for them.
 Other smaller hubs include Ras-al-Khaimah, Amman in Jordan, Alexandria in Egypt & Casablanca in Morocco.
 They are probably the only airline to have 2 hubs in their home country – UAE.